Sahidev1/myVM/README.md

 How to comminate with device in a nutshell: read data from the devices memory address into a register, perform neccesarry bit manipulations and write it back to the device.

+## Timer
+To use the timer and to allow the timer device to cause CPU interrupts you need to first enable it from the interrupt handler device.

+The timer has one read/write configuration register (confReg) and one internal 28bit counter.
+The 28 LSb of confreg contains the value which when counter equals triggers a time-out, interrupt signal.
+Any write operations to confreg will automatically reset the internal counter.

+How timer delay is calculated:

+$T_d = T_c/(Tick_{freq}/2)$ , where $T_d$ is timer delay, $T_c$ is 28 LSb of confReg, and $Tick_{freq}$ is the logisim simulator tickrate, in one tickrate one clock cycle phase transition occurs.

+When an interrupt occurs the MSb of confreg, interrupt flag, is set.
+To disable an interrupt and reset counter clear the MSb of confreq.

+Important: Set the 28 LSb of confreg to desired value first before enabling the device from the interrupt handler, otherwise it will cause an immediate interrupt.

+## Keyboard device
+To use the keyboard device and allow it to cause CPU interrupts you need to enable it from the interrupt handler.

+When the device is enabled and a key press occurs, the byte associated to the character is saved in a register and can be read from the device as a 32 bit value where the LSB is the character byte ASCII value.
+To disable the device interrupt write to it with data were the LSb is set.

+## Led matrix interface